T

 neighborhood

-Discover the trendy and bohemian island of Södermalm, known for its independent boutiques, vintage shops, vibrant street art, and lively cafes.
-Explore areas like SoFo (South of Folkungagatan).
+Explore the trendy island of Södermalm, known for its bohemian vibe, independent boutiques, vintage shops, and vibrant street art.
+Wander through areas like SoFo (South of Folkungagatan).

 4. Evening